changjianchen/changjianchen.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 One paper about MLLM evaluation on Infographic charts is accepted by NeurIPS.
 - *2025.7*: &nbsp;🎉🎉 One paper about dataset expansion is accepted by ACM MM.
 - *2025.7*: &nbsp;🎉🎉 One paper about intelligent breeding is accepted by IEEE VIS.
 - *2025.4*: &nbsp;🎉🎉 One paper is accepted by IEEE TVCG.